 Two thirds of adults who remain poor for long periods of time are women.
-31% of all Ontario women earn "poverty wages", i.e. less than \$10 per hour.32 To get a poverty-line income, someone must work full-time, full-year at about \$10 per hour.
+31% of all Ontario women earn "poverty wages", i.e. less than \$10 per hour.
+To get a poverty-line income, someone must work full-time, full-year at about \$10 per hour.
 61% of minimum wage workers are women.
 With women the sole support for many families, pay inequities contribute to situation where 500,000 Ontario children live in poverty.
-90% of single parents on social assistance are women and 23.8% of female single parents are low paid.33 e.
+90% of single parents on social assistance are women and 23.8% of female single parents are low paid.
+The social assistance are women and 23.8% of female single parents are low paid.

+e.
 Three Key Dynamics of Pay Discrimination